watercable76/data_structs_tutorial/03_trees.md

 - Recap on recursion
 - Performance of trees

+## Trees (What Are They?)
+Trees are another way to store data.
+There is the root (top of tree) and then there are branches.
+The start of each branch is called the 'parent.'
+The next set of data is called the 'child.'
+When data is insert into the tree, ...

 ## Example Problems
 - basic overview of tree functions
 - Finding and replacing value (resetting tree if needed)